vCodesItAll/bootcamp-blog/index.md

     I posted the link to my markdown blog in the comments of my introductory video.
 Feel free to add/follow me on LinkedIn or take a look at my posts.

     Update: kwicut export times are looooong.
 Around 20 minutes for videos that are ~1-3 minutes.

+- Libby is a free app to checkout resources from your library.
+If you have a library card you login with that information.
+Someone in our standup recommended the book "Javascript for Kids" as a good resource for giving you the basic tools.
+I searched javascript before sitting down here and found some audiobooks on Javascript which is so helpful for me because I am an audiotory learner.

 ---